C-Chads/tinygl/README.md

 if you try to initialize the library and you get a crash with a print to standard out "TINYGL_FAILED_RUNTIME_COMPAT_TEST" then you've failed the runtime test.

+The SDL examples have been tested building on Debian 10 and Windows 10, while tinygl itself has been confirmed to compile on many more platforms.

 Without Polygon Stipple:

 ![GIF Video of demo](capture.gif)